Medical ethnobotany of India: Research into efficacy

 In 2021, a systemic review into Ayurvedic treatments for sinusitis determined the necessity of further rigorous clinical studies before conclusions about safety and efficacy could be reached.
 A major challenge in assessing Ayurvedic herbal medicines is substantial variation in quality between remedies.
 Multiple reviews on Ayurveda determined that standardization of quality and herbal contents is required for research.
 This includes research into herbal contents, therapeutic efficacy, chemical profiling of medicines, and identification of actual therapeutic modes of action (i.e., how the medicines actually work).

 Another review found that Ayurvedic herbs could be the basis for research into neuroprotective compounds.

 Ethnobotany by region

 India is home to speakers of between 453 and 780 languages with many different cultures and subcultures present across 28 states and 8 union territories.
 This diversity is reflected in complex regional variation in the usage of herbal medicines.
 While Ayurveda and other elements of folk medicine are practiced nationally, the tribal peoples of India (Adivasi) have uses for medicinal plants unique to themselves or their geographic locale.

 At least 50 million people belong to Adivasi communities, constituting at least 427 tribal groups (with some much higher estimates).
-Much regional variation in plant use can be attributed to the ethnobotany practiced by Adivasi in rural India.
+Much of the regional variation in plant use can be attributed to the ethnobotany practiced by Adivasis in rural India.
 Local variations in climate, ecology, and culture determine the availability and use of medicinal plant species.